What is Talking Heads?

 The Hull Group

-Time: The Hull Talking Heads Group meets the last Tuesday of every month:
+Time: The Hull Talking Heads Group meets on the first Tuesday of every month from 3pm